Panzerschrek/U-00DC-Sprache-site/_posts/2024-10-28-second-order-inner-references.md

 Some code is though still impossible.
 Like `vector::from_iterator` method can't be implemented for a contained type with references inside, since returning result of this method requires returning second order reference inside it.
-Creating something like `optional_ref` is still impossible for a type with more than one inner reference tag inside, but this limitation may be (sometimes) avoided by creating a wrapper class which collapses inner reference tags into one tag.
+Creating something like `optional_ref` is still impossible for a type with more than one inner reference tag inside, but this limitation may be (sometimes) avoided by creating a wrapper class which collapses inner reference tags into single tag.

-### Further work
+### Further improvements

 It may be still possible to implement function reference notation for second order references.
 But I don't know how to do this properly in order to avoid mistakes and unnecessary complexity.